-President Hemphill provided an update on state government relations, legislative priorities, the progress of initiatives by Growth4VA, and comments on the forthcoming 2018-2020 Biennium state budget.
-He also announced that Radford University Advocacy Day will be held in Richmond form January 24-25, 2018.
+President Hemphill provided an update on state government relations, legislative priorities, the progress of initiatives by Growth4VA, and comments on the forthcoming 2018-2020 biennium state Page 6 of 271 budget.
+He also announced that Radford University Advocacy Day will be held in Richmond on January 24-25, 2018.